mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > the infrastructure.
 If the data is private, the infrastructure should use
 > encrypted Application messages instead.

-Even though some of this metadata information does not consist of secret payloads, in correlation with other data a network observer might be able to reconstruct sensitive information.
-Using a secure channel to transfer this information will prevent a network attacker from accessing this MLS protocol metadata if it cannot compromise the secure channel.
+### Metadata Protection for Unencrypted Group Operations

-More importantly, there is one specific case where having no secure channel to exchange the MLS messages can have a serious impact on privacy.
-In the case of unencrypted group operation messages, observing the signatures of the group operation messages may lead an adversary to extract information about the group memberships.
+Having no secure channel to exchange MLS messages can have a serious impact on privacy when transmitting unencrypted group operation messages.
+Observing the contents and signatures of the group operation messages may lead an adversary to extract information about the group membership.

 > **RECOMMENDATION:**
 > Never use the unencrypted mode for group operations without using a secure